cybertec-postgresql/pg_squeeze/README.md

 SELECT squeeze.squeeze_table('public', 'pgbench_accounts');
 ```

-Please note that the function does not throw errors.
-It just inserts a record
-either into `squeeze.log` or `squeeze.errors`, depending on whether it
-succeeded or failed.

 # Enable / disable table processing

 To enable processing of bloated tables, run this statement as superuser: